phil-rice/Phils-Blog/_posts/2015-11-13-Unit-Testing-Scala-Type-Classes.markdown

 to the problems, and I don't like those sort of problems.
 Both Scala-test and  JUnit are very lightweight and doesn't cause me problems.

 To use scala test I add the following to Build.sbt

-#JUnit with scala.
-This is really easy to do.
-It reads like standard JUnit tests.
 >libraryDependencies +=   "org.scalatest" %% "scalatest" % "2.2.4" % "test"

 #Simple Typeclass tests